OctopusSamples/content-team-apps/java/audit-reporter/README.md

 This is a simple tool to query and analyse the audit logs from the template generators.
+This was created as a once off project to perform some initial analysis.